siyutao2020/usergroup_recommender_algo_demo/README.md

-# usergroup_recommender_algo_demo
+# Algorithm for Recommender System Based on User Grouping Demo
-Recommender system based on user grouping algorithm demo
+This repo container demo code for a recommender system based on user grouping.